-Burying St. Joseph is considered a sacred and advantageous practice by those who do it.
-Where did this practice come from?
+Burying a statue of St. Joseph to help sell a house might sound a bit superstitious, but it's considered to be advantageous by those who do it.
+So, where did this practice come from?
 As with many religious observances, burying St Joseph before selling a house is a combination of different practices.
 Read on to learn where it came from and why you might still pay respect to this day before you leave your old home.

 So where did the tradition of burying him to help sell a house come from?
 There are several possible origins, disputed by historians.
 One involves a 16th century Catholic named St. Teresa of Avila.
 The story goes that she and her nuns buried pictures of St. Joseph and prayed for land so they could open another convent.
 Of course, the story ends with the land being offered to them.

 Another version of the origins of the practice (or perhaps merely another example), involves the German practice of burying these statues in the foundations of new houses.
 This tradition was given new life when Brother Andre Bessette paid tribute to that St. Teresa we mentioned by burying St. Joseph and praying for land for his new chapel.
 He soon received news that they were ready to make the sale.

 All of this could be called history by believers and folklore by doubters.
 What remains entirely true is that only some people believed in this practice throughout history.
 In fact, the Catholic church doesn’t recognize burying St. Joseph statues as a legitimate Catholic observance (it doesn’t condemn it either).
 This means that you don’t have to be Catholic to take advantage of this good luck ritual.

 The practice didn’t reach its modern heights until the 1990s.
 Today, burying a St. Joseph statue is relatively common, even supported by many realtors, some of whom buy these statues in bulk to give to their sellers.